inspiredlabs/rvo.lt/site/content/principle/introduction.md

 ## Book contents

 - Described as the great decoupling: humanity no longer needs to extract excessive natural resources, nor expend as much energy.
-Essentially because CAD/CAM = Dematerialisation.
+Essentially because CAD/CAM = **Dematerialisation**.
 - This process in motion across all geographies.
-It is described as: slim, swap, optimise & evaporate.
+It is described as: _slim, swap, optimise & evaporate_.
 - This process is called Dematerialisation because we no longer need as much physical materials to live on a day-to-day basis.
-This is described as "Peak stuff", meaning, we are consuming less... but increasing our economy, regardless.
+This is described as _"Peak stuff"_, meaning, we are consuming less... but increasing our economy, regardless.
 - This is an important part of the modern global economy because it improves access, whilst lowering the amount of material energy required to deliver on its promise(s).
-- Understand that "combinatorial innovation" is always speeding up (~exponent), because as new building blocks are added they always improve the general efficacy of existing means and ways.
+- Understand that _"combinatorial innovation"_ is always speeding up (~exponent), because as new building blocks are added they always improve the general efficacy of existing means and ways.
 - importance of advocating: constraining capitalism appropriately...
-Especially from p386: Interventions: How to be good.
+Especially from p386: _Interventions: How to be good_.

 > Decarbonisation isn't happening quickly enough – Andrew McAfee

-- Teach what you know: it has powerful implications, strengthens usable ideas and improves: Human Capital.
+- Teach what you know: it has powerful implications, strengthens usable ideas and improves: _Human Capital_.
 - Help the poor upgrade (this acts as an on-ramp to other capitalist developments).
 - The following can't be underestimated:
 	- Energy efficiency and clean sources of energy.
 	- Precision agriculture.
 	- Electric transport.
-- Advocating "The four horsemen of the optimist": prosperity makers:
+- Advocating "The four horsemen of the optimist":
+	- prosperity makers:
 		- intense competition & contested markets.
 		- tech progress.
-	win hearts & minds (listening is profitable):
+	- win hearts & minds (listening is profitable):
 		- responsive government (Regulation, decrease emissions & pollution: tax corporate-scale offenders & bolster social democratic policy).
 		- public awareness (correct info & effective activism).

 # Magnet: